 Who is the maker?
 The engineer, the expert? or just a person, conscious enough about the actual incidence of technology as a mediator of all aspects of our life, that makes the decision of the first click, and starts making.

 Not only the information and the tools should be accessible, but also complex ways of thinking.
 There is a need for literacy on frameworks and mental routes that can bridge technology with applications in specific social contexts.
 They should never be thought separately!

-Let´s jump like a frog!
+Let´s jump and skip innovations!
 We do not need to wait for the next innovation to happen elsewhere in the planet, for it to be documented and communicated to us (that´s a very long time).
 We can jump to next technology developments that emerge from local interventions.
 For example, we can change the way to start coding, from opening a file and transforming it, to live coding and visualisations.

 Some comments we heard from students of the University of Caldas at the end, insistingly argued that we need to be less complacent with technological solutions and more critical and reflexive about their consequences.